ataozarslan/NLP_Sentiment_Analysis/README.md

 # An NLP Sentiment Analysis using Restaurant Reviews

-This repository includes a web scraping application, EDA analysis and regression solution for the house prices in Istanbul, Kadıköy.
+This repository includes an NLP Project about analyzing the restaurant reviews obtained from Yelp.

 ## Introduction